makawuhu/proxmox-vm-controller/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+ Apache License - see LICENSE file for details

 ## 🙏 Acknowledgments